joshik123/SynotpicProj/Readme.md

     ├── node_modules
     ├── public/
-    │   └── # This is for static pages visible to users ├── src/
+    │   └── # This is for static pages visible to users ├── app.js
-    │   └── # This is for files that handle the server ├── app.js
     ├── package-lock.json
     ├── package.json